guruskid/centra/HOWTO.md

 1. Clone the repo to your localhost folder
 2. run Composer install inside the root to download all the dependencies
-3. go Src/classes create .env file with this values GH_REPOSITORIES, GH_CLIENT_ID, GH_CLIENT_SECRET, GH_ACCOUNT
+3. go the root folder create .env file with this values GH_REPOSITORIES, GH_CLIENT_ID, GH_CLIENT_SECRET, GH_ACCOUNT

 after that go to your browser to test the application

+That is the link for the application https://howling-coffin-26549.herokuapp.com/